Nursing Instructor Visa Sponsorship Jobs in California

 Which visa types are most common for nursing instructor jobs in California?

-The H-1B is the most common visa for nursing instructor roles in California because the position typically qualifies as a specialty occupation requiring a graduate-level nursing or education degree.
+The H-1B visa is the most common visa for nursing instructor roles in California because the position typically qualifies as a specialty occupation requiring a graduate-level nursing or education degree.
 Universities and community colleges that qualify as cap-exempt institutions can file H-1B petitions year-round without entering the annual lottery.
 The O-1A is another pathway for instructors with demonstrated distinction in nursing research or education.

 Which cities in California have the most nursing instructor sponsorship jobs?